1. Who enrolls in the program?

 It means that you are free to determine the times of day at which you wish to do your class work.
 The program is not, however, a free-form program permitting you to check in with each class infrequently.
 Rather, the courses provide a great deal of interactivity, requiring you to check into threaded discussion boards virtually each day.

-Each class will have a minimum of 5 live class sessions using GoToMeeting over the 10-week term.
+Each class will have a minimum of 5 live class sessions using GoToTraining over the 10-week term.
 These are not required but strongly recommended and students should watch the recording and submit evidence of watching the recording if they cannot attend.
 The live sessions are offered in the evenings and the day/time is available during class registration.

 11. Where will I take classes?

 All courses are offered via the Internet.
-Students use email, chat rooms, streaming audio and video, and bulletin boards to communicate with other students and faculty members in a system called Blackboard.
+Students use email, chat rooms, streaming audio and video, and bulletin boards to communicate with other students and faculty members in a system called Canvas.

 12. So how does each class work?